(Site content last updated 17th April 2019 – new sound card added)

-The latest version (spring 2016) has the features shown below, each of which can be selected from a colour touch screen.
+The spring 2016 has the features shown below, each of which can be selected from a colour touch screen.
 An overview on how to make this version is here.

-This type of recorder/detector is not meant to replace professional models which are available, but is a good starting point for those interested in bats and cannot justify spending £1500 on a bat recorder/detector with similar features!
+These types of recorder/detector are not meant to replace professional models which are available, but is a good starting point for those interested in bats and cannot justify spending £1500 on a bat recorder/detector with similar features!
 It is possible to make a very capable device for around one-tenth of the cost, or less.

 - Real-time full spectrum recording (192kHz sample rate)

 - Real-time spectrogram display (4 second update)